Abu Musab al-Zarqawi: 2001: Resistance to U.S. invasion of Afghanistan

-In early September 2001, Zarqawi was in Iran around the same time of the 9/11 terrorist attacks in the USA.
+In early September 2001, Zarqawi was in Iran during the September 11 attacks in the United States.

 After the October 2001 U.S.-led invasion of Afghanistan, Zarqawi returned to Afghanistan to help repel the assault by western allied forces, joining with Taliban and al-Qaida fighters.
 He either suffered cracked ribs following the collapse of a bombed house or, according to a Jordanian intelligence source, was wounded in the chest during a firefight, in late 2001.

+In 2001-2002, Zarqawi activated the Abu Ali group, a Palestinian Islamist cell based in Essen, Germany, providing logistical support and later orchestrating plans to attack Jewish targets in Germany.
+Following the interception of phone calls between Zarqawi and the cell's leader, Mohammed Abu Dhess, German authorities arrested the group in 2002.

 He fled to Iran in December 2001 or January 5, 2002, and received medical treatment in Mashhad.
 The Iranian government reportedly refused Jordanian requests to extradite Zarqawi.
 Circumstantial evidence suggests that Iranian authorities may have restricted Zarqawi's activities to some extent.

 2002: Involvement in the assassination of Laurence Foley

 The U.S. government contended (in 2003 in a U.N. speech) that Zarqawi received medical treatment in Baghdad, Iraq, from March until May 2002.
 About that time, Jordanian authorities asked Iraqi President Saddam Hussein to extradite Zarqawi for his suspected role in the millennium plot of 1999 (see above).

 By, and during the summer of 2002, Zarqawi's location and activities appear in reports that conflict with one another.
 Jordanian court documents alleged that Zarqawi, during the summer of 2002, began training a band of fighters at a base in Syria, which on October 28, 2002, shot and killed Laurence Foley, a U.S. senior administrator of U.S. Agency for International Development in Amman, Jordan.
 Unidentified Arab intelligence sources in 2004 claimed that Zarqawi was still in Syria late in 2002 and when the U.S. and Jordan requested his extradition from Syria, Syria ignored the request.
 However, the U.S. would actually claim that Zarqawi was in Baghdad from May until late November 2002 in the 2006 Senate Report on Pre-war Intelligence on Iraq, until later fleeing to Iran and northeastern Iraq.